2022–23 MRF Formula 2000 season

 The 2022–23 MRF Formula 2000 season was the eighth running of a Formula 2000-level single-seater championship in India.
 Previously known as the MRF Challenge, it was last held up until early 2020, before being cancelled for two seasons because of the COVID-19 pandemic.
 For the 2022–23 season, it was restarted without support of the FIA and simply called MRF Formula 2000, with the field consisting of domestic drivers rather than foreign racers competing over the European and Northern American off-season.

-The season began on 8 October 2022 and was ran over four weekends until January of 2023.
+The season began on 8 October 2022 and was run over four weekends until January of 2023.
 Sai Sanjay won the championship after taking eight podiums in twelve races.

 Drivers

 The following drivers contested the championship:

 Calendar and results

 After a two-year hiatus, the calendar featured no events abroad India and consisted only of races held at Madras Motor Race Track.
 The second race of each weekend saw the top eight finishers of race one start in reverse order.
 As the last race of the first event had to be cancelled because of heavy rain, a fourth race was added to the second round.
 This fourth race, however, was postponed to the third round when the race weekend was stopped out of respect after a crash during a Saloon Car race resulted in the death of a competitor.
 The original calendar was supposed to consist of three events, but a fourth event was added later on.